 The black Elks started meeting there in 1929.
 They’d been meeting in North Omaha since they started and wanted a permanent home.
 By 1939, Lodge 92 hosted a major conference in Omaha.
 More than 6,000 Elks from seven Midwestern states came, and every major venue in North Omaha was filled for a week.

 The Iroquois Lodge 92 also has an officially recognized female auxiliary, the Daughters of the Improved Benevolent Protective Order of Elks of the World.
 Their units are called temples, and there are two at the Elks Hall in North Omaha.
 The Cherokee Temple 223 has been operating since the beginning of the Iroquois Lodge, and the South Terrace Temple 1353 is much newer.

 The lodge founded a Civil Liberties department in 1926.
 There are several other departments too, including an education department that is still active.

-In 1964, Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
+In 1964, the iconic Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
 Today, the Elks Hall continues to host rallies, dances, fundraising meals, and other events.
 Throughout the years, the Elks have been standard bearers in local parades, too, with a marching band, color guard and drum corps active in throughout the decades.